staticintlucas/goldfish/README.md

 # Goldfish
-The goldfish is a Pro Micro compatible microcontroller designed for use in mechanical keyboards, although it is perfectly capable for any other hobby electronics project.
+The goldfish is a Pro Micro compatible microcontroller designed for use in mechanical keyboards, although it is perfectly suitable for any other hobby electronics project.
-It is based on the same ATMega32U4 chip as the original Pro Micro and can be programmed using the Arduino IDE, or keyboard specific firmware such as TMK or QMK,
+It is based on the same ATMega32U4 chip as the original Pro Micro and can be programmed using the Arduino IDE, or keyboard specific firmware such as TMK or QMK.

 ## Advantages
 * The through-hole USB connector is much less likely to break off compared to surface mount connectors.